Chapter 1: Chance Encounter.

 Ayame wouldn’t be coming home that day.

-The reason being that she’d already been on a flight from Japan straight to Washington.
+The reason being that she was already on a flight from Japan to Washington.

-But wasn’t all that supposed to be next year, once she’d finished High School?
+But wasn’t all of that supposed to happen next year, after she finished high school?

 Haruki’s brows furrowed slightly.

 That aside, why hadn’t she given him a heads-up before she left?
 There were no hints from her either.
 She’d simply up and left.

 “Whatever, good riddance!” he muttered angrily to himself, his words belying his true feelings, which only made him even more frustrated.

 “We didn’t mention it because she wanted to tell you herself once she made the decision,” Maki had explained earlier.

 But Ayame had never mentioned it, not even once.

 Haruki abruptly stood up from his spot and approached the wooden swing, glaring at it as he stood before it.
 He remained there for a few moments before his foot suddenly struck out, attempting to kick the swing, only to painfully stub his toes in the process.